This article will walk you through Best Practices for Shows on Artsy.

 - For online shows: you can hang the artwork on any wall and use that as a cover image.
 If using 3D renderings, use simple, wall-focused renderings to place artwork.

 - Don't add graphic design or text on the cover image or install shots (it's redundant—everything about the show including your gallery name, dates and location already appears next to the cover image)

 - Don't use a portrait-oriented artwork as the main cover image (it will appear cut off)

 - Don't place artwork in 3D renderings that emphasize the room/interior and takes away from the artwork

 Utilize the “About the Artwork” section

-We recommend utilizing this section for artist bios, especially if your artist is young/emerging and does not have an official bio provided by Artsy.
+We recommend utilizing this section for artist bios, especially if your artist is young/emerging and does not have an official bio provided by Artsy or if you have not yet Added an Artist Bio.
 Here's an article on how to maximize this high-visibility section: How to engage collectors with artwork descriptions.

 Cross-pollinate views by creating a group show: Create a group show, or pair your most-established artists with those who are young/emerging but important to the gallery to cross-pollinate followers/views and help emerging artists get more exposure.